COSC1107-CT/pytomata-marker/README.md

 This denotes the percentage deduction from the `question_value` when the student's submission is incorrect.
 The default `incorrect_penalty` is 1, indicating a 100% deduction; the example above specifies an 80% deduction.

+Refer to the [library function catalogue](#library-function-catalogue) for an overview of available functions.

 #### Defining Additional Test Cases

 Certain library functions also accept additional test cases.